 The Honorable Jeffrey S. Merrifield, a former presidential appointee to the Nuclear Regulatory Commission, is leader of Pillsbury’s Nuclear Energy Team and co-Leader of the firm’s Energy Transition practice.
 He is widely recognized as an international thought leader on nuclear power and the deployment of complex energy systems for the avoidance of carbon generation.

-Chris Patay leads Pillsbury’s Corporate Group in Los Angeles, where he advises companies on mergers and acquisitions, financings, joint ventures, strategic alliances and other significant corporate matters.
+Chris Patay, co-leader of the firm’s Japan Practice Team and former leader of Pillsbury’s Corporate Group in Los Angeles, advises companies on mergers and acquisitions, financings, joint ventures, strategic alliances and other significant corporate matters.

 Ed Perron is Pillsbury's firm-wide managing partner.